jerryfholic/PJSD2018_A4/README.md

 ## WebServer:
 Includes /html/ directory, you can sync it to your Pi with `rsync -avP ./html/ pi@172.16.0.90:/home/pi/Documents/html`, then on your pi `sudo rsync -avP /home/pi/Documents/html /var/www/html`.
 Change the IP-adress or folder locations if necessary.
 Don't forget to edit the permissions for the JSON file on your Pi, so that the PHP and C++ code can edit it.
-The simplest, but unsecure way would be 'sudo chmod 777 <json file>'.
+The simplest, but unsecure way would be `sudo chmod 777 <json file>`.

 ## Eclipse project (RaspberryPi++):
 To import this project into Eclipse: